juga0/autocrypt/doc/level1.rst

-To avoid leaking cleartext from the original encrypted message in this case, the MUA MAY prepare the cleartext reply without including any of the typically quoted and attributed text from the previous message.
+To avoid leaking cleartext from the original encrypted message in this case, the MUA MAY prepare the cleartext reply without including any of the typically quoted and :term:`attributed text` from the previous message.
 Additionally, the MUA MAY include brief text in message body along the lines of::